-Use the Sync tally files function to upload the updated tally and joint map data to the cloud for merging into the master set of files in the office at the end of each day.
-Once the updates from all field crews have been merged, you can download the updated master set at the start of the following workday.
-For more
+Use the Sync tally files function to upload the updated tally and joint map data to the cloud for merging into the primary set of tally files in the office at the end of each day.
+Once the updates from all field crews have been merged, you can download the updated primary set at the start of the following workday.
+For more information, see To merge tally and joint map updates from the field, page 36.